Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 Gluten-Free Air Fryer Okra

 Substitute the all-purpose flour with rice flour (1:1 swap).
 Rice flour has a higher starch content than wheat flour, and it actually produces a slightly crunchier coating.
 You can also use 100% yellow cornmeal if rice flour is unavailable — the crust will be coarser but equally delicious.
+Best for: gluten-free diets without any sacrifice to crunch or crust quality.

 What Are the Best Dipping Sauces for Air Fryer Fried Okra?